Leyner-Andres-Bejarano-Palacios/java_tutorial/ReadMe.md

 #### 1-2_w3resource_basic_195

 I had the idea that I needed yo draw it but seeng the answer definitily helped me and its like that developer that pass the google interview but I dont remember his name right now said, dont stuck in a single problem, just see the the answer and continue.

+#### 1-2_w3resource_basic_197

+Why are they doing all that over enginering to find that ?
+I see it simple but the amount of work that they are putting in this task make wonder if maybe there is something in the exercise that I am not watching.
+My solution would be just to find the quadratic root, if the numer is an integer then it is a perfect square.
+But I will ask my cousin siete to just to double check my answer (also will look for other solutions to the same exercise).